DolphDev/PSV/Documentation/Formulas.md

     row.formula("name", frml, sr=SecondRow)

 Formulas are allowed to access other formulas.
-If they want the result of that formula, it need to use a special to reurn result the computation result instead of the `Formula` object.
+If they want the result of that formula, it need to use a special method to reurn result the computation result instead of the `Formula` object.

     row.formula("ExchangeRate", lambda r: GetExchangeRate())
     row.formula("name", lambda r: r.getformula("ExchangeRate")*r.price)

-Make sure to advoid infinite recursion by creating a circular refrence.
+Make sure to advoid infinite recursion by creating a circular refrence in your formulas.

+##

+##Output

+Row formulas are only computed when outputting or when refernced by an external row.